 - There is no pit.

-- Please inform finish line judges if you withdraw from the race.
+- Please inform the finish line judges if you withdraw from the race.

-- Awards will be awarded based on style and merit and solely at promoter’s discretion.
+- Awards will be awarded based on style and merit and solely at the promoter’s discretion.
+We rarely have awards.

-- If you get hurt, it’s your own fault.
+- If you get hurt, it’s your fault.

 - Sign a damn waiver

-- You must check in with registration staff to be counted in the results.
+- You must check in with the registration staff to be counted in the results.

 - Seriously, don’t be a dick.

-Park in the lot at the intersection of Kline’s Lane and East Minor Street in Emmaus, then ride toward the northeast along the road into the recycling center.
+Park in the lot at the intersection of Kline’s Lane and East Minor Street in Emmaus, then ride along the road into the recycling center.
 Driving directions can be found by clicking here.

 History of Fifth Street Cross

 Established in 2005, Fifth Street Cyclocross originally lived at the home and estates of Bill and Beth Strickland, on Fifth Street, in Emmaus.
-These days, the event is on its third promoter and has moved to the Emmaus Recycling Center.
-Each Thursday in the Fall we host two races — both are open to all category racers.
-Sometimes it’s warm, sometimes it snows — no matter the conditions, our course, which includes grassy fields, lots of turns, steps, barriers, and pavement — is the perfect venue to perfect your technique in a competitive training environment.
+After a few years, the event outgrew the backyard and moved to the Emmaus Compost Center.
+The Stricklands passed on the event to Ray Ignosh, who then passed on the event to Andrew Bernstein.
+It is now a Long Tail Creative project by Gabe and Kacey Lloyd and has added a cross-country run before the two cyclocross races.
+Each Thursday from the first week in September to the week before Thanksgiving, we host races open to all experiences.
+We have national champions and riders who have raced at World Championships and riders from 5 to 10 years old trying to race for the first time.
+Sometimes it’s warm, and sometimes it snows — no matter the conditions, our course, which includes grassy fields, lots of turns, steps, barriers, and pavement — is the perfect venue to perfect your technique in a competitive training environment.